Jevaan21/Jevaan21/README.md

 ## Profile Summary

-Secure Full-Stack Freelance Developer with a Computer Science degree majoring in Cybersecurity.
+Secure Full-Stack Developer with a Computer Science degree majoring in Cybersecurity.
 Experienced in building digital wellness platforms, secure dashboards, and risk-related analysis models using Python, SQL, Power BI, and machine learning.
 Driven to apply data science and analytical problem-solving to support financial sector decision-making and risk assessment.

 ---